 Another plant product, arnica, has been used and studied for its medicinal properties.
 Although this plant’s products are considered toxic when ingested in high concentrations, it is used for ingestion in homeopathy in very diluted amounts.

-However, its topical use on the skin have been documented and shown to have positive effects on healing* various skin conditions.
-Using arnica montana products demonstrates its effects as antimicrobial, antioxidant, and anti-inflammatory.
+However, its topical use on the skin has been documented and shown to have positive effects on healing various skin conditions.
+Using arnica Montana products demonstrates its effects as antimicrobial, antioxidant, and anti-inflammatory.

 Given these characteristics, arnica has been used to help relieve muscle aches, reduce inflammation caused by insect bites, and assist in skin wound healing.
 The compound contains a number of health-promoting substances including lactones, flavonoids, carotenoids, essential oils, and more [4,5].